|North Carolina Statues|

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

 This Fisk Tire Boy once stood on the roof of a Fisk Tire store.
 He held a giant tire over his right shoulder and a candle in his left hand.
 The Tire Boy was designed by Norman Rockwell.
 He first appeared in advertising in 1907, using the slogan "Time to Re-Tire".
 I believe this statue is from the 1950s.
 The building, last used as the Green Front Service Station, was vacant when this photo was taken in 2006.
 By 2014, the statue and signs were gone.
 There are other examples of these statues in Flint and Detroit, MI.
-For more, see these websites: 1 and 2.
+For more, see this website.

 Eff is a former Tastee-Freez statue.
-He was installed on the roof of Donnie's Corvette Specialists.
+He is installed on the roof of Donnie's Corvette Specialists.
 The owners acquired the statue from a local Tastee-Freez in 1982 and added this oil drum hat.
 This photo is from 2009.
 In 2016, the statue was blown off the roof.
-It is now inside the shop.
-The owners plan to restored it someday.
+By 2018, the statue had been restored and reinstalled.
+He was repainted to wear a tuxedo.
 Eff had chocolate colored hair and his right arm extended.
 Tee had strawberry colored hair and her left arm extended.
 There is another Eff statue in a private collection in Portland, OR.
-For more, see these websites: 1 and 2. x
+For more, see this website. [map]

 Morehead City, NC